ServiceStackApps/HelloMobile/README.md

   	- PCL Profiles: iOS, Android, Windows8, .NET 4.5
   	- Custom builds: Silverlight 5

-As described above, only **ServiceStack.Interfaces.Pcl** supports most of the PCL profiles available.
+As described above, only **ServiceStack.Interfaces.Pcl** supports most of the available PCL profiles.
-Although this alone still enables great re-use thanks to ServiceStack's design of having most providers implementing interfaces, which combined with DTO's only requiring a reference to ServiceStack.Interfaces allows sharing of any higher-level functionality utilizing the Service Client interfaces and DTO's across most platforms.
+Although this alone still enables great re-use thanks to ServiceStack's design of having most providers implementing interfaces, which combined with DTO's having minimal dependencies, only a reference to ServiceStack.Interfaces is required to share any higher-level functionality that consumes ServiceStack services across most platforms.

-A greater level of binary-level re-usabiliy is enabled between iOS, Android, Windows8, .NET 4.5 platforms which are also share concrete implementations like extension methods in their applications portable libraries.
+A greater level of binary-level re-usabiliy is enabled between iOS, Android, Windows8, .NET 4.5 platforms which are also able to share concrete implementations and extension methods in their own applications portable libraries.

-Other Supported platforms may still achieve code-reuse with source-level compatibility by creating a stub project (compiled for their platform) and linking to the existing source files.
+Other Supported platforms may still achieve source-level code-reuse by creating a stub project (compiled for their platform) and linking to the existing source files.

 ## Run the ServiceStack Host

 All client examples below expect to connect a ServiceStack service instance hosted on **http://localhost:81**.

-Included in the repo is both a simple ASP.NET and HttpListener ServiceStack Hosts, both with CORS enabled (required for Silverlight clients).
+Also included in the repo is an ASP.NET and HttpListener simple ServiceStack Hosts, both with CORS enabled (required for Silverlight clients).

-The easiest way to start a ServiceStack host is to build the **Server.HttpListener** project and double-click on the resulting **Server.HttpListener.exe** binary, or for OSX/Linux using mono:
+The easiest way to start a ServiceStack host is to build the **Server.HttpListener** project, then double-click on the resulting **Server.HttpListener.exe** binary, or for OSX/Linux using mono:

     sudo mono Server.HttpListener.exe

-To check that it's running go to: `http://localhost:81` in a web browser.
+Check that it's up and running by going to: `http://localhost:81` in a web browser.

 ## Xamarin.Android